 The 1992 award included a gold royal crown on a red field, over a red tudor rose on a gold field.
 This proposal, from Jason Saber, replaces the “royal crown” with a specifically Saxon crown as a reference to the county’s association with the era of Alfred the Great and his capital of Winchester.
 Such a crown also appears in the full achievement of arms used by the council,

-symbolising exactly the same Alfredian legacy as intended in this proposed flag.
-This flag
+symbolising exactly the same Alfredian legacy as intended in the proposed flag.

 is promoted at http://www.facebook.com/pages/Hampshire-Flag/148058315336078 and is supported by the Wessex Society http://www.wessexsociety.org/ .
 It has now been manufactured